As part of a trans-border network, Y2Y is working to recover grizzly bear populations in the vital Cabinet-Purcell mountain corridor.

 The project is in part of the idyllic Kootenai Valley near the U.S.–Canada border.
 This spot is a wetland habitat for native frogs, toads, insects, migrating birds as well as larger mammals.
 Work includes residents identifying key native pollinators and collecting seeds to grow flowers for those insects.

-In 2019, work includes the creation of shaded areas and food sources by area managers who will begin planting 50,000 new trees and shrubs as well as sowing native wildflowers.
+This work by area managers created shaded areas and food sources by planting 50,000 new trees and shrubs as well as sowing native wildflowers.
 These steps will help wildlife of all sizes thrive, from grizzlies to tiny native bumblebees and the rare pale jumping slug, all species that need cool air and moist soil to survive.

 What progress have we made?